By now, it’s likely your company data plays an important role in powering performance and

 numerous non-standardized formatting variations.
 This hurts the validity of your analytics

-3. Inaccurate data.
+and makes it difficult to effectively create targeted customer segments. - Inaccurate data.
 Inaccuracies can arise in a database for several reasons.
 Over time,

 simple spelling errors, populating data into the incorrect field, outdated information, and